spacewalk01/covid19-detection-with-chest-xray/README.md

 ## Results

-In this figure, the images are generated from the original training images.
-Image augmentation is a technique of altering the existing data to create some more data for the model training process.
+In this figure, the images are generated from the original training images using image augmentation techniques.
+Image augmentation is a technique of altering the existing data to create some more data for the model training process and prevent the overfitting problem.
 ![alt text](figs/augment.png)

-In this figure, the images are generated from the original training images.
-Image augmentation is a technique of altering the existing data to create some more data for the model training process.
+On 400 random test images (100 positive for COVID-19), accuracy of the trained was 95% (AUC, 0.92).
 ![alt text](figs/cm.png)

 ## Reference